TomoCroissant/programmingPortfolioSATO/index.md

 ### Convolution algorithm

-A convolution algorithm using Python that graphs and saves data.
-Convolution algorithms modify one signal using the shape of a second signal to produce a third signal that is a combination of the two.
+A convolution algorithm using Python that also graphs and saves data.
+Convolution algorithms modify one signal using the shape of a second signal to produce a third signal that represents how the original signal was altered.

 ![Convolution](https://github.com/TomoCroissant/programmingPortfolioSATO/blob/gh-pages/images/convolution1.png?raw=true)
 ![Convolution](https://github.com/TomoCroissant/programmingPortfolioSATO/blob/gh-pages/images/convolution2.png?raw=true)